zhanbei/Projects-and-Schedules/README.md

 | --- | --- | --- |
 | Pre-researches Necessary | first | 1.
 Enrich the designs <br> 2.
 Confirm the schedules |
 | Inspirations Marked | later or when being free | 1.
 Refine the designs. |

+## Scheduling & Controlling

+Predicted Deadline > Deadline

+- Simple Schedule

+	 Tasks can be accomplished through discontinuous hours during discontinuous days.
+	 Hence the `total` duration is not the same with the `to` - `from`.

+	- Total
+	- From
+	- To
+	- Deadline
+- Predicted `predicted`

+	 Predicted schedule with predicted deadline.

+	- `Simple Schedule`
+- Real `real`

+	 Real schedules with real deadline.

+	- `Simple Schedule`
+- Historically Predicted Times `predictions`
+	- `Simple Schedules`
+- Historically Real Times `reals` `histories`

+	 A task may be developed during several development terms, or there is no allocated development terms at all.

+	 Records of real historical developments times.

+	- `Simple Schedules`
+- Deadline `deadline`
+	- Real Deadline
+- Importance `importance`
+	- `[1-10]`

 ## References